Spark Program | CKB Wallet Behaviour Intelligence

 Week 4

-• Publish documentation
+• Publish dataset

 • Release open-source repository

-• Publish completion report
+• Publish project completion report

 Relevance to the CKB Ecosystem